AUTOMATIC1111/stable-diffusion-webui/Custom-Images-Filename-Name-and-Subdirectory.md

 ### Caution
 The purpose of the prefix number is to ensure that the saved image file name is **Unique**.
-If you decide to not use the prefix number, make sure that your pattern will generate a unique file name,
+If you decide to not use the prefix number, make sure that your pattern will generate a unique file name, **otherwise files may be overwritten**.

-**Otherwise files might be Overwritten**.

-Generally datetime down to seconds should be able to guarantee that file name is unique.
+Generally, datetime down to seconds should be able to guarantee that file name is unique.

 ```
 [datetime<%Y%m%d_%H%M%S>]-[seed]